ABindoff/alex_mixed_models/pseudoreplication.md

 The effect of treatment is estimated as 0.00435, 1.01988, and we know the 'true' treatment effect, 1.5 with zero intercept.
 We can't trust the p-value because the summary tells us it was calculated using one source of error variance and more Degrees of Freedom than possible with the number of replicates we have.

 A better model would recognise that we have just four embryos, and that our many observations tell us a lot about within-embryo variance (or within-mother variance?), but much less about between-embryo variance.
-If we had a balanced design would could use information from all available sources of variance, with the correct degrees of freedom, using ANOVA - but that's not the case here.
+If we had a balanced design would could use information from all available sources of variance, with the correct degrees of freedom, with ANOVA - but that's not the case here.
 We can, however, use mixed models quite happily.
 A correctly specified mixed model will estimate random and fixed effects appropriately, recognising that observations from the same embryo are not independent.

     ## Linear mixed model fit by REML ['merModLmerTest']
     ## Formula: y ~ treatment + (1 | mother/embryo)